 Installing Mojave, not Catalina

 Apple has official update instructions, with a link to the direct download and details on which Mac models are capable of running Mojave.
 (If you have a pre-2012 Mac, you’re likely stuck where you are.)

 How to upgrade to macOS Mojave [Apple Support]

 What Apple has mercifully done for us is to keep the macOS Mojave page available on the App Store via this link only.
+Also, since other browsers (like Firefox) open the App Store link in iTunes, you must use Safari, then from follow this link to the hidden App Store page where you can download Mojave.
 (Don’t search in the App Store for “Mojave”; that won’t work.)
 But once that link is there, you can download and upgrade supported OS and hardware.

 * If the link doesn’t work, try loading the same Apple support issue in Safari, to correctly link to the Mac App Store.
 This should theoretically re-map in your region, as well.